-The Federation distributes government subsidies allocated by the Ministry of Education and Science for scholarly publishing and for organising international conferences and national seminars.
+The Federation receives state subsidy for its activities from the Ministry of Education and Sciences.
+The Federation distributes state subsidies allocated by the Ministry of Education and Science for scholarly publishing and for organising international conferences and national seminars.

 The Federation also publishes a journal Tieteessä tapahtuu (Science now) which appears six times a year.
 It contains information on the events and publications of the learned societies and on the current issues within the academic community.